TrustyUnitReview/ProductReview/docs/EntitySpecs.md

 # Entities
 ## Accounts
 ### Description
-Users can follow other users.
+Accounts can follow other Accounts.
 They can review products.
 They need to be able to log in, using a username and a password.

 ### Specifications
 - (PK) Username: Uniquely identify account.
 - Password: Used to authenticate account.
 Hashed (or see how authentication method wants us to store it)

-- Follows: Many-to-Many Users association.
+- Follows: Many-to-Many Accounts association.
 Can have 0 follows, followers.
     No need to know followers, not sure if it's actually supposed to be one-to-many in that case?
 Don't think so.
 - Reviews: One-to-Many Reviews association.
 Can have 0.